FortesSolutions/backgrid-grouped-columns/README.md

 ## Features
 - Easily replace current header with grouped version.
 - Generates html5 compliant header elements
-- You can either use a seperate top-down column definition to determine the layout or:
+- You can either use a seperate top-down column definition to determine the layout or...
 - use a bottom-up hierarchy definition

 ### Example